-25.1 Annual licensees and super-bingo licenses must file, quarterly and annually, financial reports on forms provided by the commissioner.
+- 25.1 Annual licensees and super-bingo licensees must file, quarterly and annually, financial reports on forms provided by the commissioner.
 These reports must summarize the financial activity of the licensee for the reported time period.
 These quarterly reports must be filed no later than twenty (20) days after the end of the quarter which it covers.
 Annual reports must be filed no later than thirty (30) days after the expiration of the license.
-With the annual report, the licensee must include its expired license.

-- 25.1.1 Example 1.
+The time period covered by the annual report is the full license year or, at the election of a licensee receiving state or federal funding, the most recently ended state or federal fiscal year.
+With the annual report, the licensee must include its expired license. - 25.1.1 Example 1.
 Y organization obtains a license and starts bingo operations on November 1.
-Its quarterly reports are due on January 20 (twenty (20) days after the end of this quarter which is December 31), April 20, July 20 and October 20.
-The annual report will be due on November 30 (thirty (30) days after the expiration of the license which will expire on October 30). - 25.1.2 Quarters will be on standard basis.
-In other words January 1 March 1, is the first quarter, April 1 June 30, is the second quarter and October December 1, is the fourth quarter. - 25.2 Limited occasion licensees and State Fair licensees must file a financial report on forms provided by the commissioner.
+Its quarterly reports are due on January 20 (twenty (20) days after the end of this quarter which is

+December 31), April 20, July 20 and October 20.
+The annual report will be due on November 30 (thirty (30) days after the expiration of the license which will expire on October 31).

+- 25.1.2 Quarters will be on standard basis.
+In other words January 1 March 31, is the first quarter, April 1 June 30, is the second quarter July 1 September 30, is the third quarter, and October December 1, is the fourth quarter. - 25.2 Limited occasion licensees and State Fair licensees must file a financial report on forms provided by the commissioner.
 These reports will summarize financial activity for the license period.
-This report must be filed within thirty (30) days after the expiration of the license and the expired license must accompany such report. - 25.3 Final reports for annual licensees and limited occasion licensees must contain the name, address and social security number of any person who receives prizes with an aggregate value of over one hundred dollars (\$100). - 25.4 Any licensee failing to file a required report when due shall be liable for a penalty of \$25.00 for each month, or fraction thereof, during which the failure continues, such penalty not to exceed \$100.00 for each delinguent report. - 25.5 The annual financial reports required to be filed for each license year ending after July 1, 1993 must be audited financial reports as defined by the American Institute of Certified Public Accountants if the licensee's gross receipts for the license year just completed exceed \$100,000.00 - 25.6 The annual financial reports required to be filed for each license year ending after July 1, 1993 must contain a compilation and review of such financial report, as defined by the American Institute of Certified Public Accountants, if for the license year just completed the licensee's gross receipts exceed

-\$50,000.00 but are less than \$100,000.00. \$ 110-16-26.
+This report must be filed within thirty (30) days after the expiration of the license and the expired license must accompany such report. - 25.3 Final reports for annual licensees and limited occasion licensees must contain the name, address and social security number of any person who receives prizes with an aggregate value of over one hundred dollars (\$100). - 25.4 Any licensee failing to file a required report when due shall be liable for a penalty of \$25.00 for each month, or fraction thereof, during which the failure continues, such penalty not to exceed \$100.00 for each delinquent report. - 25.5 The annual financial reports required to be filed for each license year ending after July 1, 1993 but before June 8, 1995 must be audited financial reports as defined by the American Institute of Certified Public Accountants if the licensee's gross receipts for the license year just completed exceed \$100,000.00. - 25.6 The annual financial reports required to be filed for each license year ending after July 1, 1993 must contain a compilation and review of such financial report, as defined by the American Institute of Certified Public Accountants, if for the license year just completed the licensee's gross receipts exceed \$50,000.00 but are less than \$100,000.00: Provided, That effective June 9, 1995, this requirement applies for any license year completed if the licensee's gross receipts exceed \$50,000.00.

+§ 110-16-26.
 Filing of copy of license.

-- 26.1 When the commissioner grants a license, he must file a copy of the license with the clerk of the county commission of the county in which the bingo occasions are to be held.
-The clerk shall record this copy. - 26.2 The commissioner must make a copy of the application available for public inspection.
+26.1 When the commissioner grants a license, he must file a copy of the license with the clerk of the county commission of the county in which the bingo occasions are to be held.
+The clerk shall record this copy.

+26.2 The commissioner must make a copy of the application available for public inspection.